davidjahn/pcc-learning-name/README.md

 - `@Region` - This annotation is used to define the object which will be pushed into the `Region` in PCC.

+- `@EnableGemFireCaching` - Chooses PCC/GemFire as a Caching Provider.